ehsans3/CS410-CourseProject/README.md

 # CS410-CourseProject

-This main goal of this project is to find the topic with description from text by usnig LLM.
+This main goal of this project is to find the topic with description and top keywords from text such as technical papers and course lectures by usnig LLM.